 'Psychiatry in the Media' exhibition

-Psychiatry in the Media is an exhibition by Dr Gavin Miller from Glasgow University, currently on loan to the Royal College of Psychiatrists where it can be viewed at it's London headquarters.
+In 2025, the exhibition Psychiatry in the Media by Dr Gavin Miller from Glasgow University, was on loan to the Royal College of Psychiatrists in London.

 The exhibition gives a longer historical view on the opportunities and risks in writing about mental illness and psychiatry for the general public.
 The creator of the exhibition, Dr Gavin Miller of Glasgow University, hopes that it will inspire contemporary professional reflection on what he calls ‘responsible media work’ – a term which encompasses issues broader than narrowly ethical questions such as patient confidentiality.
 What motivates authors to address the general public beyond merely the desire to educate and help?
 We might think here of the ‘shadow-side’: the accrual of power and money, a need for admiration, the pursuit of professional rivalries.
 What are the wider social and cultural implications in media work?
 These might include questions of exclusion from public representation, the formation of parasocial relationships, and the moulding of media work by the contemporary ‘attention economy’.